DOMjudge/domjudge-packaging/docker-contributor/README.md

  * Set up or update the database.
  * Set up the webserver.
  * Create a chroot.
-* PHP-FPM and nginx for running the web interface.
+* PHP-FPM and apache2 or nginx for running the web interface.
 * Two running judgedaemons using a chroot.
 * Scripts for reading the log files of the webserver and the judgedaemons.
 * A script to create a dummy DOMjudge user and submit all test submissions.